 The oil and gas industry can be divided into two main segments: upstream and downstream.
 Most of the writing about energy arbitration relates to the upstream, as that is where the exploration and development takes place.
 This sector is dominated by governments that control the rights to the assets in the ground, and the multinational oil companies that extract the oil and move it to market.
 This is the world of investor-state arbitration.

 The attention the segment receives is not surprising.
-Investor–state arbitrations are the product of the rapid growth of treaties designed to protect the interests of investors – multilateral treaties such as the Energy Charter Treaty and the NAFTA agreement – but also a wide array of bilateral treaties between specific countries.
+Investor-state arbitrations are the product of the rapid growth of treaties designed to protect the interests of investors – multilateral treaties such as the Energy Charter Treaty and approved by the North American Free Trade Agreement (NAFTA) – but also a wide array of bilateral treaties between specific countries.

-However, for every one of the investor–state cases there are 10 significant commercial arbitrations in the downstream energy sector.
-Here, the centre of gravity is not London, Stockholm or Paris, it is Houston or Calgary.
-Over 90 energy companies have head offices in Calgary – Houston has three times that number.
+However, for every one of the investor-state cases, there are 10 significant commercial arbitrations in the downstream energy sector.
+Here, the centre of gravity is not London, Stockholm or Paris, but Houston or Calgary.
+More than 90 energy companies have head offices in Calgary – and Houston has three times that number.

-These are arbitrations between companies.
-These are commercial arbitrations but not necessarily domestic arbitrations.
-They are often cross-border involving US or Canadian companies and foreign supplies of technology.
+These are arbitrations between companies – commercial arbitrations but not necessarily domestic arbitrations.
+They are often cross-border, involving US or Canadian companies and foreign suppliers of technology.

-These public utilities can be privately owned or owned by a government.
-Regardless of ownership, they are all regulated.
-That regulation includes the rates they charge customers, the quality of service, and investment in new assets.
+These public utilities can be privately owned or government-owned.
+All are regulated, regardless of ownership.
+That regulation includes the rates charged to customers, the quality of service and investment in new assets.
 In addition there are regulatory rules preventing market manipulation.